Annan Plan: United States

 "We think that a Greek Cypriot vote against the settlement means that a unique and historic opportunity was lost.
 We believe the settlement was fair.
 It has been accepted by the Turkish Cypriot side.
 There will not be a better settlement.
 There is no other deal.
 There is no better deal available.
 And we hope that the Greek Cypriots will come to comprehend this in due time.

-We have nothing but praise for the courageous Turkish Cypriots who voted for this settlement....
+Turkish Cypriots voted for this settlement....
 There's not a new negotiation plan, there's not a renegotiation plan.
 This is the deal.

 We do think that there was a lot of manipulation by the Greek Cypriot leaders in the run-up to the election; that the outcome was regrettable but not surprising, given those actions.
 I think the Europeans as well have made clear—statements by External Relations Commissioner Chris Patten, European Parliamentary President Pat Cox, Enlargement Commissioner Verheugen—that they have strong concerns in that regard as well."